MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-the-new-workspaces.md

 When enabled, contributors can:
 * Update app metadata like name, icon, description, support site, and color.
 * Add or remove items included in the app, like adding reports or datasets.
-* Changing the visibility of the items for all the audience groups in the audience tab.
+* Change the visibility of the items for all the audience groups in the audience tab.

 However, contributors can't:
 * Create or publish the app for the first time.